Aptcoder/Online-tutoring-app-API/readme.md

 #### Endpoints :
 * **All users can retrieve a subject in a category by id** `GET` /category/:category/subject/:id
-    > Note : no authentication is needed for this route
+    > Note : no specific authorization is needed for this route

     To allow for testing purposes the category 'sss' has been created